 A restraining order is a tool for you to use to protect yourself and your children from a violent situation.
 Do not be afraid to use it if you have to.

 We know how difficult reporting domestic abuse can be.
 Sometimes though, obtaining a restraining order is the only way to make sure the abuse stops.
 It can seem like a daunting process to obtain one, but you can do it with an experienced team by your side.
 Emy A. Cordano, Attorney at Law, is ready to help when you need a restraining order attorney in Orem.
 You do not have to put up with the fear anymore.
-Contact us by clicking here or call us at 801-804-5152 for a free consultation.
+Contact us by clicking here or call us at 801-804-5152 for an initial consultation.